awslabs/tecli/README.md

-# Terraform Cloud API Command Line Interface  ( terraform-cloud-cli )
+# Terraform Cloud/Enterprise Command Line  ( terraform-cloud-cli )

 A command line interface for the official Go API client for Terraform Cloud/Enterprise.

 ## Table of Contents
 ---